Nicholas-Stevens/Stevens.package/readme.md

 # Stevens Package
 ## Author: Nick Stevens
-### An R package for calculating basil area and differences of leaflitter and dimeters
+### An R package for calculating differences of leaflitter and dimeters and plotting that using a liner model